Blog-article-banner

 Another way to address the wealth gap is to provide financial education and resources that can help empower LGBTQ+ individuals.
 By building their financial knowledge and skills, these individuals can apply what they’ve learned as they work towards a better financial future.

 This can include resources on budgeting, saving, borrowing, building credit, and paying down debt, as well as information on how to navigate discrimination and other financial challenges.
-At Varo Bank, we offer a range of financial education resources designed to help everyone build their financial literacy, including our Varo Blog for building money smarts and our Money 101 financial resource hub.
+At Varo Bank, we offer a range of financial education resources designed to help everyone build their financial literacy, including our Money 101 financial resource hub.

 Supporting our LGBTQ+ colleagues